Valve responds to Steam Deck shortages, battery life issues, joystick drift

 “We’re still pretty happy to be able to deliver that experience to that set of users, even if the number is not as high as we’d hoped initially,” Griffais said.

 That experience, however, remains in flux.
 In many ways, the Deck is a peerless piece of hardware, but it falls short where battery life and game compatibility are concerned.
-The former, especially, was a focus for Valve, with the company working alongside partners like AMD to create efficient components that would offset the need for a big, heavy battery.
-Still, it ended up with something of a trade-off; on default settings, demanding Triple-A games like “God of War” or the newly released “Elden Ring” sap the Deck of its electronic lifeblood after around 90 minutes.
-Valve hopes to improve that through operating system and graphics driver optimizations, as well as additional performance options that will let users tweak their in-game experiences to cut down on battery drain.
+The former, especially, was a focus for Valve, with the company working alongside partners like semiconductor manufacturer AMD to create efficient components that would offset the need for a big, heavy battery.
+Still, it ended up with something of a trade-off; on default settings, demanding Triple-A games like 2018′s “God of War” or the newly released “Elden Ring” sap the Deck of its electronic lifeblood after around 90 minutes.
+Valve hopes to improve that battery life through operating system and graphics driver optimizations, as well as additional performance options that will let users tweak their in-game experiences to cut down on battery drain.
 Immense improvement is unlikely, however.

 “I would say that in terms of the core battery life — the hours you’re getting running a highly intensive game like ‘God of War’ — I don’t expect things to change drastically there,” said Griffais.

 In the event that a battery totally dies, Valve has partnered with consumer electronics site iFixit to offer replacement parts.
-This is particularly relevant to those concerned about so-called joystick “drift,” a problem familiar to Nintendo Switch owners: when “drift” occurs, joysticks register phantom commands even when nobody is physically interacting with them.
+This is particularly relevant to those concerned about so-called joystick “drift,” a problem familiar to Nintendo Switch owners: When “drift” occurs, joysticks register phantom commands even when nobody is physically interacting with them.
 To avoid it, Griffais said Valve ordered “state of the art” thumbstick parts that are more common in standard controllers than handhelds.
 However, some early adopters have already reported drift on their machines.

 Before these reports came out, Griffais noted that Steam Deck thumbsticks are stand-alone modules as opposed to being attached to a larger board, making them relatively easy to replace.